 For more information, please see our guide on how to add search by category in WordPress.

-WooCommerce has its own built-in search, but it doesn’t look for matches in product attributes, reviews, or product descriptions.
-This can stop shoppers from finding physical or digital products they want to buy on your online store, so you get fewer sales.
+WooCommerce has its own built-in search, but it often ignores matches in product attributes (like size or color) and customer reviews.
+This can stop shoppers from finding, for example, the digital products they want to buy on your online store, leading to fewer sales.

 To learn more, please see our guide on how to make a smart WooCommerce product search.

-To get even more eCommerce sales, you may want to fine-tune the kind of products WooCommerce includes in its search results.
+To get even more eCommerce sales, you may want to fine-tune which products WooCommerce includes in its search results.
 For example, you might only show products that are on sale or come with free shipping.

 To learn more, please see our guide on how to customize the WooCommerce product search results page.